MFK GARDENS - URBAN FARMER NURSERY

 iii. planting by lunar moon phases

+Moon gardening is not a new age trend but a practice rooted in ancient wisdom.
 Over the centuries diverse cultures have observed that planting during certain phases of the moon has affected the germination and growth rate of plants.

 The tilt of the Earth’s axis regulates the seasons as we journey our way around the Sun.
 Distance from the equator (latitude) is the prime determinant of the growing seasons that combines with altitude, distance from the sea and other regional factors to create a diverse mosaic of climates and micro-climates across the globe.
 Any seasonal planting calendar must be regional if not local.
-The Moon provides a more subtle influence on growing conditions, its light and gravitational force affecting plant growth that has informed traditional gardening rhythms through the centuries.
-Unlike the seasonal cycle, this lunar cycle is more universal so can be incorporated into a calendar with global relevance.
-This basic guide to gardening by moon phases can help improve health and yield from our efforts. |

 Have you ever wondered how the tides on Earth are created?
 Well, the answer lies in the gravitational pull of our closest celestial neighbour, the Moon!
 The Moon’s gravitational pull creates two tidal bulges on opposite sides of the Earth, which causes the rise and fall of sea levels that we experience as tides.
 As the Earth rotates, different parts of the planet pass through these tidal bulges, resulting in two high tides and two low tides each day.
 But did you know that the position of the Moon also affects the intensity of the tides?
 During a full moon or new moon, when the Moon and Sun are aligned, their gravitational forces combine, resulting in higher high tides and lower low tides.
 On the other hand, during the first quarter or third quarter moon, when the Sun and Moon are at right angles to each other, their gravitational forces partially cancel each other out, resulting in lower high tides and higher low tides, known as neap tides. https://www.instagram.com/p/CvnFodYBvU4/?img_index=1 |